whitenode/riak_mapreduce_utils/README.markdown

 Overview
 ========

-The riak_mapreduce_utils module contains a collection of eight mapreduce utility functions implemented in Erlang.
+The riak_mapreduce_utils module contains a collection of nine mapreduce utility functions implemented in Erlang.

-**map_delete** allows deletes to be performed where the data resides.
-This complements the [reduce phase delete function](http://contrib.basho.com/delete_keys.html) available through [Basho contrib](http://contrib.basho.com/).
-It can be configured to only process records belonging to a specific Bucket.

 **map_indexlink** and **map_indexinclude** allow master-detail relationships to be defined and managed through secondary indexes (2i) instead of links.
 These functions rely on a reference to the master record being set as a secondary index on each of the detail records.
 Unlike when using links to manage master-detail relationships, this method allows detail records to be added or deleted without having to update the master record.